MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 11. Product Favourites Page     <a name="favouritespage"></a>
 The Page shows a collection of the user's product favourites.
+The user can add their favourites by using the 'add to favourites button' above the product in the product details page.
 The details and image of each product are displayed.
 There is a remove button below each product and when this is selected the product will be removed from the user's favourites.

 <br>